Mental Health Resources

 Ventura Unified School District

-Ventura County
+Ventura County Mental Health Resources

 There are great resources found in the Wellness Every Day website overseen by Ventura County Behavioral Health.
 These include resources for depression, suicide, LGBTQ+, and more.
 To visit the website please click on following link: (English) https://www.wellnesseveryday.org/ (Español) https://www.saludsiemprevc.org/

 Interface Children & Family Services is Ventura County's most comprehensive nonprofit social services agency providing direct, responsive, wrap-around services to address the complex needs of their clients and community.
 Interface's Mental Health program recently introduced "Phoenix Project", which educates school personnel and parents county-wide about the impact of wildfire-related trauma and the warning signs of trauma on youth (K-12).
 In addition, Interface is providing evidence-based mental health services to students impacted by the 2018 Thomas and Woolsey Fires.
 Text "Phoenix" to 211 for resources and support, as well as additonal information in English or Spanish regarding access to services.
-For more information on the Phoenix Project, please download the flyer here

 211 Ventura County connects people to health information, social services and referrals through a comprehensive resources database, including information on where to find food banks, mental health services, financial assistance and much more.
 Call 211 or visit their website: (English) https://211ventura.org/ (Español) https://211ventura.org/inicio/

 The Ventura County Behavioral Health Department (VCBH) provides mental health and substance abuse services available to residents.
-For more information on all services VCBH provides click on the following link https://vcbh.org/en/
+For more information on all services VCBH provides click on the following link https://www.vcbh.org/services/overview

 NAMI Ventura County provides emotional support, education and resource for those with a mental illness.
 NAMI "...advocate for a life of quality and dignity—one without discrimination—for all people affected by this illness." https://namiventura.org/

 Diversity Collective, the parent organization to the Rainbow Umbrella Program, is a nonprofit that promotes the advocacy, education, mental and physical health for the LGBTQ+ community throughout Ventura County.
-Some of the services Diversity Collective provides includes guided meditation, youth peer-based support groups, and free counseling. http://www.diversitycollectivevc.org/home.html
+Some of the services Diversity Collective provides includes guided meditation, youth peer-based support groups, and free counseling. https://www.diversitycollectivevc.org/

 One Step A La Vez provides services and resources to youth in Fillmore and Piru.
 This includes support for homeless teens and young adults, LGBTQ+ support, food access, and more.
 Many of the meetings that would have been held in-person are now available via Zoom.
-A calendar of upcoming dates can be found at the bottom of the home page. http://www.myonestep.org/
+A calendar of upcoming dates can be found at the bottom of the home page. osalv.org/calendar.html

 Kids & Families Together provides support, education, and counseling to individuals and families in foster/resource car, kinship care, legal guardianship, adoption, and birth families.
 Their programs encompass in-home family therapy, psychoeducation, support groups and more. https://www.kidsandfamilies.org/

-State and National
+State and National Mental Health Resources

 Know the Signs is a statewide marketing campaign that focuses on three key messages.
 1. Know the Signs related to Suicide.
 2. Find the words to begin the conversation.
 3. Reach out. https://www.suicideispreventable.org/